Showdown (1973 film): Reception

 Quentin Tarantino later wrote that "the slightness of the whole project is surprising.
-But along with the pairing of Hudson & Martin, who share the screen for the first time, it’s the films low-key modesty that ends up being one of its most charming features."
+But along with the pairing of Hudson & Martin, who share the screen for the first time, it's the films low-key modesty that ends up being one of its most charming features."
+Leonard Maltin awarded this film two-and-a-half stars out of four, calling it "agreeable but unexceptional."